-- R One hour 15 minutes before toss, if possible, otherwise no later than 45 minutes before toss.
+- R, U Will visit teams one hour 15 minutes before toss, if possible, otherwise no later than 45 minutes before toss.
 Give head coaches official time.
 Obtain name(s) and number(s) of captain(s).
 Make certain teams are equipped according to rule.
-Review length of half, 5-minute warning, second half options on field and sideline administration. - U Inspect equipment and bandages of each team.
+Review length of half, 5-minute warning, second half options, and on-field and sideline administration. - U Inspect equipment, casts, braces, pads, etc., of each team.
 Check with head coach or his designated representative for assurance that his players are equipped in compliance with NCAA rules.